henryle-n/Global-Satellite-Launches/README.md

 * Several ```.sh``` and ```.bat``` files were created to automate the process of pushing or pulling on GitHub, or auto activate the python environment, start the ```application.py``` file, and run the web browser - saved significant amount of time for all team members

 ## Improvement Opportunities
-* Auto message animation on webpage appears and disappears with a fixed time interval.
-It'd be better to build a dynamic wait time based on the length of the message so that each message won't appear too fast or too slow
+* Message animation on the homepage appears and disappears with a fixed time interval.
+It'd be better to build a dynamic wait time based on the length of the message so that each message won't appear too fast or too slow.
+The wait time should be dynamically changed based on the length of the message

 * Better format for all webpages to keep a consistent format.
 In this project, since there are 3 members working on different pages, the consistency of the format is not fixed intime before deadlines